trix-uta/utaproxy-tools/utaproxyLogParser/src/main/resources/readme.txt

-USAPROXYLOGPARSER - Java API for UsaProxy-fork logs version 0.0.2-SNAPSHOT
+UTAPROXYLOGPARSER - Java API for UTAPROXY logs version 0.0.2-SNAPSHOT
 Copyright (C) 2012 Teemu Pääkkönen - University of Tampere

 DESCRIPTION
-This Java library provides an object based API for handling UsaProxy-fork log files.
+This Java library provides an object based API for handling UtaProxy log files.
 It is not intended to be used with the original UsaProxy software.
 See apidocs/index.html for API documentation.